I have experience in plant maintenance and love giving tips to others on how to take care of their garden.

 Spider Mite In Action

-Now you know that you have a colony of Spider Mite on your houseplant, is there anything that can be done to stop the spread and save your plant from being eaten alive?
+Now you know that you have a colony of spider mites on your houseplant, is there anything that can be done to stop the spread and save your plant from being eaten alive?
 Absolutely!

 In order to get those mites off the plant, try these methods: